gertjanklein/copy-iris-items/README.md

 binary) next to the configuration file, and drag and drop it on the shortcut when you want to run the program with it.
-Alternatively, a batch/command file could be created that calls the program path+name with the configuration filename as its single commandline argument.
-This batch file can then be doubleclicked to start the synchronization.
+Alternatively, a batch/command file could be created that calls the program path+name with the configuration filename as its single command-line argument.
+This batch file can then be double-clicked to start the synchronization.

 When the program is done, a simple popup shows the number of items that were synchronized.
 This may take a few seconds for large projects,